 Just a momentary lapse into melancholy.
 For someone I didn’t know…

-World at a Glance is a series of short articles here on Sophie’s World, with a single photo, portraying curious, evocative, happy, sad, wondrous or unexpected encounters.
+World at a Glance is a series of short articles here on Sophie’s World, with a single photo, portraying curious, evocative, happy, sad, enchanting, wondrous or unexpected encounters.